hamelsmu/oauth-tutorial/README.md

 1. **[Running OAuth Locally](./local/README.md):** this runs a minimal static site locally, secured with the OAuth2 Proxy.
 This allows you to gain an intuition of how things work before proceeding to the next step.

-2. **[Serving A Site](./simple/README.md):** You will host the same site you created locally, using a few different hosting providers.
+2. **[Serving A Site](./simple/README.md):** You will host the same site you created locally, using a hosting service.
 You will also learn how to set up SSL for `https` with a custom domain.

 3. **[Hosting on Kubernetes](./gke_k8s/README.md)** (Optional): Finally, you will deploy a website secured by OAuth on Kubernetes.
 You will learn a more general pattern that will allow you to secure arbitrary web apps, not just static sites.
 This assumes some experience with Kubernetes.